KernFerm/BubblesTheDev-WebBrowser/Docs/Data-Collection-and-Privacy-Notice.md

 The `Ctrl+Shift+F` Send Feedback shortcut opens the same browser-owned feedback panel as `Help > Send Feedback`.
 It does not add background collection, telemetry, diagnostics attachment, or Virtual Machine Center data upload.

+Introduced for version `1.3.005`, Subscription Tracker stores manual recurring-service records in encrypted local profile storage.
+It is unavailable in Guest and Incognito windows.
+It does not connect to banks, credit cards, payment accounts, cancellation services, cloud AI analysis, or a remote BubblesTheDev subscription database.
+Normal Google profile sign-in remains identity-only and does not include Gmail mailbox scopes.
+Gmail discovery uses a separate explicit Gmail read-only consent flow inside Subscription Tracker, runs only after user action, and places possible matches in a local review queue.
+The Local Subscription Service Catalog is bundled public provider-reference data used to improve service-name recognition.
+It does not contain user subscription records, Gmail message contents, prices, renewal dates, notes, or account identifiers.

 ## Fingerprinting Protection

 Version `1.3.001` defaults to Strict Canvas and JavaScript fingerprinting protection.
 These protections reduce local browser surfaces such as Canvas readouts, Client Hints, Battery Status, Network Information, Web Bluetooth, WebGPU, WebUSB, Web Serial, WebHID, WebXR, plugins, speech voices, Web Audio, and ad-auction APIs where possible.

-Fingerprinting protection runs locally in the browser and is not designed to upload canvas images, page contents, visited URLs, browsing history, or fingerprint values to a remote service.
+Fingerprinting protection runs locally in the browser and is not designed to upload canvas images, WebGL renderer details, page contents, visited URLs, browsing history, or fingerprint values to a remote service.
 Users can switch to Balanced or Off in Privacy & Security if a site needs more compatibility.

 ## Network Activity